distancify/handbook/standard-operating-proceedures/the-distancify-model.md

 _1-4 weeks before Implementation Phase_

 Stories are delivered in iterations.
 But before the iteration and implementation can begin, the stories must be further refined.
-In the refinement process acceptance tests are developed.
+In the Refinement Phase acceptance tests are developed.
 Acceptance tests are feature based.
 Often user stories in an iteration targets the same feature, which is why some acceptance criterias overlap several user stories.

+The Refinement Phase is managed by the Product Developer (PD) with input from POT and stakeholders.
+The PD is expected to have deep technical knowledge of the system(s) combined with good domain knowledge.
+A good PD must fully understand the business requirements and the overall business strategy, so that the system can be designed to work in a way that gives long-term strategic benefits.

-Acceptance criterias serves as a form of contract between Distancify and the customer, and they must be agreed upon by both parties before the implementation can start.
+Acceptance tests serves as a form of contract between Distancify and the customer, and they must be agreed upon by both parties before the implementation can start.

-Acceptance criterias are written in Gherkin syntax and stored in a separate code repository, which means the approval of acceptance criteras can be formalized as pull requests.
+Acceptance tests are written in Gherkin syntax and is stored in a separate code repository, which means the approval of acceptance criteras can be formalized as pull requests.
 Each pull request is referred to as a "refinement".
 This code repository is known as the "spec repo" and follows the naming convention [Project name].spec.
 Each refinement generally maps all user stories for a given feature in a specific iteration.
 Each refinement's branch should follow the naming convention [planned iteration]/[feature or story].
 The pull request should reference all user stories that the refinement is based on.

 Important: Once a refinement is accepted by all parties, it is not "completed", meaning the changes does not get merged into the central branch.
 This completion is done as part of the finalizing of the sprint, when the system is actually behaving according to this new set of specifications.

 If a refinement is not done before an iteration starts, it's generally pushed into the next iteration, which is why it's important that the delivery plan is made well in advance to let the refinement be done in time.

-The refinement process is managed by the POT team with input from stakeholders.

 Sometimes, although it should be rare, new discoveries are made during the refinement process which alters the user stories.
 In this case, the feature or stories may go back to the previous phase for further defining.

+It is possible that once Implementation phase begins, new acceptance tests are discovered, or problems with the existing ones appear.
+In this case, the PD and POT discusses how to change the requirements in order to deliver the user story on time.

 ### Implementation Phase